× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Magic or Space.

 Description.
-These gloves allow the user to climb up vertical and upside-down surfaces at their walking speed without fear of falling.
+In addition to functioning as normal gloves, these gloves allow the user to climb up vertical and upside-down surfaces at half their walking speed without fear of falling.

 Aetherite.
 Space.

 Description.
-This helm allows the user to breathe dangerous gases and vapors safely.
+In addition to functioning as a normal helmet, this helm allows the user to breathe dangerous gases and vapors safely.

 Higher Levels.
 At 3rd level, it also allows one to breathe underwater.